Azure/AppService/_posts/2021-04-13-upgrade-notification-for-ase.md

     - Logic Apps
 ---

-We are happy to announce that the upgrade notifications for App Service Environment is available.
-With an upgrade notification you will be able to receive email, SMS text, or take action before a platform upgrade actually starts.
+We are happy to announce that the scheduled or planned maintenance notifications for App Service Environment  (Preview) is available.
+With that notification you will be able to receive email or SMS text which allows you to take action before a platform upgrade starts if necessary.
+You can even invoke your Azure Function or Logic App if you want.

 The Azure App Service is a PaaS solution offering in Azure which constantly updates the platform.
 One of the top requests from customers is to receive a notification before an upgrade operation happens.
 This feature has been rolled out for App Service Environments (ASEs) across regions.

-> Support for public App Service scale units will be coming soon.
+> Support for other App Service SKUs will be coming soon.

 ## Overview

-The upgrade notification for App Service is essentially an Azure Monitor event.
+Our maintenance notification for App Service is essentially an event of Azure Monitor.
 This means that you can set up your email address and/or SMS phone number when a notification is generated.
 You can also set up a trigger for your custom Azure Function or Logic App, which allows you to automatically take action to your resources.
 For example, you can automatically divert all the traffic to your ASE in one region which will be upgraded to ASE in another region in order to avoid any potential impact.
 Then you can automatically change the traffic back to normal when an upgrade completes.
 Please refer to [Logic App sample for automatic traffic diversion for Azure App Service](https://github.com/Azure-Samples/azure-logic-app-traffic-update-samples) for more details.

 ## Viewing upgrade notifications